buildspace/buildspace-projects/Solana_Pay_Store/en/Section_2/Lesson_1_Get_Paid_in_SOL.md

 ### 🧪 Setting up Devnet

 One last step before you get paid!
-You need to make sure your wallet is in Devnet, otherwise you won't be able to make any transaction.
-To do this open up your Phantom wallet, go to settings:
+You need to make sure your network on Phantom is set to the Devnet.
+To do this, open up your Phantom wallet and go to settings:

 ![](https://i.imgur.com/U5moHfW.png)

-Then to **Change Network** and select the **Devnet**.
-Now you're all set!
-All transactions will be in Devnet!
+Then select **Change Network** and set it to **Devnet**.
+Now you're all set, All transactions will be on the Devnet!

 ![](https://i.imgur.com/WkPUkcu.png)

-If you are broke and you have no SOL in your wallet, you can use a facutet to get some!
-Checkout Sol Facuet to make free bank! https://solfaucet.com/
+If you are broke and you have no SOL in your wallet, you can use a faucet to get some.
+Checkout [Sol Facuet](https://solfaucet.com/) for some fake money.

-And now if you click the shiny new buy button, you should see a transaction request!
+And now if you click the shiny new buy button, you should see a transaction request:
 ![](https://hackmd.io/_uploads/ByAeaFIPc.png)

 What's happening here is that our buy button hits the backend to fetch the transaction object for this item.
 Once that's done, we just set a `Paid` variable to true and enable the download button.
 Pretty cool, eh?